-The official merchandisers for IAPS, who sell branded products both online, and at events, throughout the year.
-All of the commission made from the merchandise is put directly back into the sports programme, to keep improving the events every year.
+As the official merchandisers for IAPS, they sell branded products both online and at events throughout the year.
+All of the commission made from the merchandise is reinvested into the sports programme, to keep improving the events every year.

-Shirt Logos do team hoodies for schools.
-Place your order online and have your hoodies sent directly to your school or collect at the event.
+Shirt Logos can produce team hoodies for schools.
+Place your order online and have your personalised hoodies sent directly to your school or collect them at the event.

-At the U11, U12 and U13 age groups teams must consist of girls only.
+All age groups must consist of girls only.

 This is in accordance with the NGB's rules and regulations.